Congo (Kinshasa): Former prime minister (1991, 1992-93, 1997) Étienne Tshisekedi dies.

 Mexico: Antonio Gali Fayad takes office as governor of Puebla.

-Suriname: Yildiz Pollack-Beighle is sworn in as foreign minister in a reshuffled government.
+Suriname: Yldiz Pollack-Beighle is sworn in as foreign minister in a reshuffled government.

-Chad: In a cabinet reshuffle, Hissein Brahim Taha is appointed foreign minister and Christine Georges Diguibaye finance minister.
+Chad: In a cabinet reshuffle, Hissein Brahim Taha is appointed foreign minister and Christian Georges Diguimbaye finance minister.

 Liechtenstein: In parliamentary elections, the Progressive Citizens' Party wins 35.2% of the vote (9 of 25 seats), the Fatherland Union 33.7% (8), The Independents 18.4% (5), and the Free List 12.6% (3).
 Turnout is 77.8%.

-Papua New Guinea: Defence Minister Fabian Pok is suspended.
-Fisheries Minister Mao Zeming is named acting defence minister.
+Papua New Guinea: Defense Minister Fabian Pok is suspended.
+Fisheries Minister Mao Zeming is named acting defense minister.

 Russia: President Vladimir Putin accepts the resignation of the governor of Perm kray, Viktor Basargin, and appoints Maksim Reshetnikov as acting governor.